alberdilab/lizard_sample_types/README.md

 Repository of the data and analysis procedures for the manuscript:

 **Contrasting recovery of metagenome‑assembled genomes and derived microbial communities from lizard fecal and cloacal samples**
-Mauricio Hernández, Jorge Langa, Ostaizka Aizpurua,Yendi E. Navarro-Noya, Antton Alberdi
+Mauricio Hernández, Jorge Langa, Ostaizka Aizpurua, Yendi E. Navarro-Noya, Antton Alberdi

 ## Bioinformatic procedures